bbouya/DataCamp_Project/AI to SudoKu/readme.md

 insight : we can eliminate possible values for a box by looking at its peers.

 First things first, let's look at a box and analyze the values that could go in there.

+# Strategie 2 :
+Every unit must contain exactly one occurrence of every number if there is onl one boc in a unit which would allow a certain digit, then that box must be assigned that digit.